Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Introduction

 We shall assume a platonistic stance towards set theory, thus we have one canonical model $V$ of $\ZFC$ of which we try to uncover the truths.
 To do this we may allow ourselves to use all model theoretic techniques that produce new models of the truths of $Th(V)$ on which we are confident, which (if we are platonists) certainly include $\ZFC$ and all the axioms of large cardinals.
-We may start our quest for uncovering the truth in $V$ by first settling the theory of $H_{\omega_1}^V$, then the theory of $H_{\omega_2}^V$ and so on, so forth covering step by step all infinite cardinals.
+We may start our quest for uncovering the truth in $V$ by first settling the theory of $H_{\omega_1}^V$ (the hereditarily countable sets), then the theory of $H_{\omega_2}^V$ (the sets of hereditarily cardinality $\aleph_1$) and so on so forth covering step by step all infinite cardinals.
 To proceed we need some definitions:

-\begin{definition} Given a theory $T\supseteq \ZFC$ and a family $\Gamma$ of partial orders definable in $T$, we say that $\phi$ is $\Gamma$-consistent for $T$ if $T$ proves that there exists a partial order in $\Gamma$ which forces $\phi$.
+\begin{Definition} Given a theory $T\supseteq \ZFC$ and a family $\Gamma$ of partial orders definable in $T$, we say that $\phi$ is $\Gamma$-consistent for $T$ if $T$ proves that there exists a partial order in $\Gamma$ which forces $\phi$.

 Given a model $V$ of $\ZFC$ we say that $V$ models that $\phi$ is $\Gamma$-consistent if $\phi$ is $\Gamma$-consistent for $\Th(V)$.